 - Elder abuse costs our nation $2.9 billion in 2009

 How to protect yourself from elder abuse…

-- Criminal Protective Order: Issued by the DA if defendant is prosecuted for abuse charges; last duration of criminal proceedings and can continue while defendant is on probation.
-CPO loses effect if case is dismissed or defendant is acquitted.
+- Criminal Protective Order: Issued by the DA if defendant is prosecuted for abuse charges; last duration of criminal proceedings and can continue while the defendant is on probation.
+CPO loses effect if the case is dismissed or the defendant is acquitted.

 - If you have granted Power of Attorney to someone… Be sure that it is someone you really trust.
 Require your agent to report to another person to ensure your safety.
 Don’t appoint anyone with substance abuse, gambling problems, or who mismanages money.
 Tell friends, family members, and financial advisors about your POA so they can look out for you.
 Avoid appointing hired caregivers or other paid helpers.
 And remember – you can change your POA.